 • Does the animal have an injury that will heal quickly with rest? • Has the animal recently undergone surgery to correct a severe injury? • Is the animal in otherwise good health? • Does the animal have a friendly temperament?

-Return the completed application or agreements by email, mail or fax to
+Return the completed application and agreements by email, mail or fax to

 Volunteer Program Coordinator OC Animal Care 561 The City Drive South Orange, CA 92868 714-796-6427 Phone 714-935-6373 Fax Email